 Skip to main content

-The show will be on exhibit at Aldridge Gardens from March 11th through early May.
+John's art work will be on exhibit at Aldridge Gardens from May 12th through the month of June.

-An artist reception will be held on Thursday, April 4th, from 5 to 7 p.m. in the evening.
-Click here to learn more and RSVP.
+An artist reception will be held on Thursday, May 29th, from 5 to 7 p.m.
+Click here to learn more and R.S.V.P.

 While visiting our gallery, be sure to see our special collection of Frank Fleming bronze sculptures, donated by Hoover resident Ken Jackson.